nhanvtran/trackObservables/README.md

-#trackObservables
+# trackObservables

-##installation
+## installation

-Trainings need to be run on cmslpc, and you'll need an EOS area to store condor output.
+Trainings will run on cmslpc, and you'll need an EOS area to store condor output.
 Here is the advised setup:

 ```
 $ cd ~/nobackup/